 The after hours GP helpline can give you the reassurance and practical medical advice afterhours or when the surgery has closed.
 Please call 1800 022 222.

 Home Visits during surgery hours can be arranged for emergencies or if a patient is unable to travel.
 Please contact the surgery before noon if possible to make appropriate arrangements.

 We run an appointment system but keep a few times open to fit in urgent problems.
-You may make an appointment with your doctor by telephoning or calling into the surgery.
+You may make an appointment with your doctor via online booking system, telephoning or calling into the surgery.
 Please advise the receptionist if a longer consultation is anticipated or if multiple family members are to be seen.